fairwaves/um-docs/markdown/FAQ.markdown

 ___________________

 **Q:**
-How does installation without GPS antenna affect the system?
+How does installation without a GPS antenna affect the system?

- **A:** We strongly recommend to use GPS antenna, however it possible to work without it ,but it's may cause the problem of cell phone registration to the network in terms of surrounding GSM networks, cell phone model, temperature.
-Once the phone has registered to network, GPS does not affect productivity of the system at all.
+ **A:** We strongly recommend using a GPS antenna; however, it is possible to work without it, but it may cause problems with cell phone registration to the network in terms of surrounding GSM networks, cell phone model, temperature.
+Once the phone has registered to a network, GPS does not affect the productivity of the system at all.
 _____________

 **Q:**